ravishruthi/ravishruthi.github.io/index.md

     <!--
       Referenced How To W3 school to figure out how to set up navigation background https://www.w3schools.com/howto/howto_js_topnav.asp
+        The navigation is a unordered list, which has a link to each of my html pages.
+        The nav tag helps mainly so that in the css file, I can reference the unordered list specifially for navigation, in the case that I have many uls.
       Found <hr /> to insert that thin line divide https://www.w3schools.com/howto/howto_css_portfolio_gallery.asp
     -->